 — The long drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongDEIRetryLimit.

-— The unsolicited retry count for the A-MSDU is equal to dot11UnsolicitedRetryLimit.
+— The unsolicited retry count for the A-MSDU is equal to dot11UnsolicitedRetryLimit

+— The transmit MSDU timer for the MSDU or any undelivered fragments of that MSDU exceeds dot11EDCATableMSDU Lifetime

 When any of these limits is reached, retry attempts shall cease, and the MSDU, A-MSDU, or MMPDU shall be discarded.